This vanilla protein cake tastes good even if you're not on a diet. Only 100 calories per slice, but really delicious!

 Ingredients

-The frosting for the low-calorie vanilla fitness cake consists of an easy cream cheese frosting.
-It contains only low-fat cream cheese, granular erythritol and some vanilla and/or flavor drops.
+The frosting for this low-calorie vanilla protein cake is a simple cream cheese frosting.
+It’s made with just low-fat cream cheese, granulated erythritol, and a little vanilla extract or flavor drops.

 How to make the Vanilla Protein Cake

-Let's get started: Preheat the oven to 350°F/175°C, line a small springform pan (approx. 8.5 in/ 22 cm) with baking paper or grease and dust with a bit of flour.
-Now, beat the eggs with the erythritol for a few minutes until they are as bubbly as possible.
-Mix all the dry ingredients and stir them briefly, alternating with the milk.
-Pour the dough into the pan, smooth it out and bake immediately.
-Otherwise, it will be too firm.
+Let’s get started!
+Preheat your oven to 350°F (175°C), and line a small springform pan (about 8.5 inches or 22 cm) with parchment paper, or grease it and dust with a bit of flour.
+Now, beat the eggs with the erythritol for a few minutes until they’re as frothy as possible.
+Mix all the dry ingredients together, then gradually fold them into the egg mixture, alternating with the milk.
+Pour the batter into the prepared pan, smooth it out, and bake immediately – otherwise, the batter might get too thick.

-After that, bake the cake for 15 minutes first, then cover it with aluminum foil or baking paper to prevent it from getting too dark, and bake again for about 15 minutes.
-Test with chopsticks (the cake may still be slightly moist).
-Allow cake to cool and then refrigerate again for a while to set.
+Bake the cake for 15 minutes, then cover it with aluminum foil or parchment paper to prevent it from browning too much, and bake for another 15 minutes.
+Check for doneness with a toothpick (the cake might still be slightly moist).
+Let the cake cool completely, then refrigerate it for a while to let it set.
 For the frosting, beat the cream cheese until smooth.
-To taste, stir in powdered erythritol and flavor cream with vanilla and/or flavor drops.
+Sweeten to taste with powdered erythritol, and flavor it with vanilla extract or flavor drops.

-Lastly, spread the frosting on the cake and, if you like, decorate it with colored sugar sprinkles right before serving.
+Finally, spread the frosting over the cake, and if you like, add some colorful sugar sprinkles just before serving.

 Top Tip

-If you like it really sweet, increase the erythritol in the vanilla protein cake and the topping.
-I like it as more subtle.
-The colorful sugar sprinkles on top are optional (and unfortunately not sugar-free).
-But therefore highly recommended 😉.
+If you prefer your desserts on the sweeter side, feel free to increase the amount of erythritol in both the vanilla protein cake and the frosting.
+Personally, I like it a bit more subtle.
+The colorful sugar sprinkles on top are optional (and, unfortunately, not sugar-free), but they’re highly recommended!

 Recipe Card